-Farm background - the people
+Farm background and the people

-David grew up in a dairy farming family and came home from Ag college in 1996 to work on the family farm.
-In 1997, David started on the current family farm in the Darling Downs, milking 120 cows.
-David and Robyn took over management in 2000 and built a new dairy in 2002, with the dream to milk 250-300 cows and a commitment to an intensive feeding system.
-Since then, there has been continual growth in cow numbers with the milking herd currently about 450-500 cows.
-There are five paid employees, plus the owners' labour.
-Their children are getting close to finishing secondary school.
+David grew up in a dairy farming family and came home from Ag college in 1996 to work on the family farms.
+In 1997, David started on the current family farm in the Darling Downs milking 120 cows.
+David and Robyn took over management in 2000 and built a new dairy in 2002 with the dream to milk 250-300 cows and a commitment to an intensive feeding system.
+Since then there has been continual growth in cow numbers with the milking herd currently about 450 - 500 cows.

 There was a gradual transition in ownership of the business with David and Robyn buying assets in stages and David's parents providing some vendor finance at times.
-Since 2000/01, David and Robyn's Net Worth has grown from \$1.5M to over \$5M.
+They see debt as necessary to enable growth and development but, like to keep it to manageable levels and see it come down over time (the gradual transition in ownership from David's parents helped keep debt levels manageable).
+Since 2000/2001 David and Robyn's Net Worth has grown from \$1.5M to over \$5M.